Azure/login/README.md

           az group list
           pwd
 ```
+Users can also specify `audience` field for access-token in the input parameters of the action.
+If not specified, it is defaulted to `api://AzureADTokenExchange`.
 This action supports login az powershell as well for both windows and linux runners by setting an input parameter `enable-AzPSSession: true`.
 Below is the sample workflow for the same using the windows runner.
 Please note that powershell login is not supported in Macos runners.

 ## Sample workflow that uses Azure login action using OIDC to run az PowerShell (Windows)